-South Lanarkshire Landscape Character Assessment 2010 (LCA).
+6.37 The application site is located within the Rolling Moorland Landscape Character Type (LCT) and specifically the majority of the turbines (7 of 8) are within the Rolling Moorland with Forestry, LCT subtype, as defined in the South Lanarkshire Landscape Character Assessment 2010 (LCA).
 The key characteristics of the Rolling Moorland LCT are its distinctive upland character created by elevation and rolling or undulating landform and the predominant lack of modern development as well as a sense of apparent wildness and remoteness that separates the LCT from the lower lying farmed and settled lowlands.
 The Rolling Moorland with Forestry subtype's key characteristic is that it is a landscape influenced by the presence of forestry.
 South Lanarkshire's Landscape Capacity for Wind Turbines 2016 provides guidance on the individual and cumulative landscape impact of wind farm and wind turbine developments in the moorlands.
-The Original Consent (and, therefore, this application) is located within an area that is currently defined as to be of low sensitivity and low landscape value in relation to wind turbine development.
+The application site is located within an area that is currently defined as to be of low sensitivity and low landscape value in relation to wind turbine development.
+The landscape therefore has capacity for the siting of wind turbines.